TOAST-DOCS/API-Gateway/en/console-guide.md

 2. Select **Settings** tab.
 3. On Stage Tree screen, select a path or method you want to apply request restriction policy.
 4. **Enables (On)** request restriction policy.
-5. Select request restriction policy to apply and click on **Modify** button.
+5. Select request restriction policy to apply and click the **Modify** button.
-6. Click on the **Deploy Stage** button.
+6. Click the **Deploy Stage** button.
 When the stage deployment is complete, the set request restriction policy works.

 ### Modify request restriction policy
 Allows you to modify the name of the request restriction policy, the default number of request restrictions per second, and the number of remaining tokens.
 The request restriction key type and request restriction key cannot be modified.

 1. From the list of request restriction, select the request restriction policy that you want to modify.
-2. Click on **Modify Request Restriction Policy**.
+2. Click **Modify Request Restriction Policy**.
-3. Modify the request restriction policy information and click on **Modify** button.
+3. Modify the request restriction policy information and click the **Modify** button.

 ### Delete request restriction policy
 1. From the list of request restriction, select the request restriction policy that you want to modify.
-2. Click on **Delete Request Restriction Policy**.
+2. Click **Delete Request Restriction Policy**.
-3. Click on **Confirm** button when the confirmation window appears.
+3. Click **Confirm** on the confirmation window.
 Deleted data cannot be recovered.

 > **[Note] Request restriction policy cannot be deleted**
 > When the request restriction policy to delete is set on the stage or is included in the deployed stage, it cannot be deleted.